 “a vain thing.”
 The unbelieving and rebellious peoples plot against God, which is futile.
 Despite the boasting of ungodly people, in reality they, and all humans, are quite powerless.
-The unbelievers are “devising plots that will fail” (NET); they “waste their time with futile plans” (NLT).
+The unbelievers plot “a vain thing” (ASV; NASB; NKJ); they are “devising plots that will fail” (NET); they “waste their time with futile plans” (NLT); and/or they “plot in vain” (CSB; ESV).
 Humans cannot control their own destiny, indeed, they cannot even determine the day of their death.
+So when humans plot against God they are planning in vain and their plans will come to nothing.
 The only way to be truly successful in this life (and the next) is to love and obey God.